-Happy New Year!
-Get organized and simplify your bill paying process this year.
-It’s time to revisit one of the most popular ways to kick off a new year of personal finance.
+Get organized and simplify your bill paying process.
+It’s one of the most popular ways to get your personal finances organized.

 One of the most common New Year’s Resolutions people will make this year is to get organized.
 While it is always helpful to get organized around the house by cleaning out closets, under the bed, the garage, and wherever else is messy, it’s always a good idea to get organized with your bills.